Papillary-predominant adenocarcinoma of the lung

-Papillary predominant adenocarcinoma of the lung is a subtype of adenocarcinoma of the lung.
+Papillary-predominant adenocarcinoma of the lung is a histological subtype of non-mucinous invasive adenocarcinoma of the lung.

 It may account for 7-12% of all lung adenocarcinomas.
 There may be predilection in female non-smokers 1.

 It this form papillary structures replace the underlying alveolar architecture.
-True papillary adenocarcinoma is usually diagnosed when the pathological features constitute >75% of the tumour on histopathology.
+True papillary adenocarcinoma is usually diagnosed when the pathological features constitute >75% of the tumor on histopathology.

 Variable appearances have been described ranging from a solitary pulmonary nodule, as a mass containing internal bubble lucencies with surrounding ground-glass opacity and satellite micronodules or as a triangular mass with satellite micronodules 2.